Convergence of the Preconditioned Proximal Point Method and Douglas-Rachford Splitting in the Absence of Monotonicity: Introduction

 where \(T:\R^n \rightrightarrows \R^n\) is a set-valued operator which is usually assumed to be monotone.
 The iterates of the (relaxed) preconditioned proximal point algorithm (PPPA) can be expressed as follows:

 Here, \(\M \in \R^{n\times n}\) is a symmetric positive semidefinite matrix and \(\seq{\lambda_k}\) is a sequence of strictly positive relaxation parameters.
-The classic proximal point algorithm (PPA) \cite{martinet1970Regularisation} corresponds to the setting where the preconditioner $\M$ is the identity mapping and the relaxation parameter $\lambda_k$ is one.
+The classic proximal point algorithm (PPA) \cite{martinet1970regularisation} corresponds to the setting where the preconditioner $\M$ takes the form of $\nicefrac1\gamma \I$, where $\gamma$ is a positive stepsize parameter, and the relaxation parameter $\lambda_k$ is equal to one.